loadletter/pydaisy/README.md

 ~~~
 python Tests.py chatbot
 ~~~
-(BOTNAME and LEARN should be changed)
+(BOTNAME and LEARN should be changed in the file)